A disengaged sales culture will cause your top employees to turnover, costing you up to 60% of the annual salary of each employee.

-- How long they stay in your organization?
-And, much more.
+- How long do the salespeople stay in your organization?

 Understand the Sales Culture